Who to follow on Instagram: An insight into the best Instagram accounts

 Firstly, it’s important to establish that who you follow isn’t a neutral decision.
 It doesn’t just affect who you’ll see on your feed – though that can be important if you want to keep up with what’s going on in your industry.
 It can also have some quite wide-ranging effects that may impact the success of your page.

 For instance, the profiles you’re following will have an effect on your page in terms of engagement.
-Your engagement will depend on whether the profiles that you’re following engaging with your posts or if you are more focused on following brands.
-Neither of these is the right approach as such, it depends on your business – for example, if you’re a B2C or B2B business.
+Your engagement will depend on whether the profiles that you’re following are engaging with your posts or if you are more focused on following brands.
+Neither of these are the right approach as such, it depends on your business – for example, if you’re a B2C or B2B business.

 There are a few general rules you can follow, however.
 Essentially, when you’re building a brand on social media, you don’t want to follow everyone who follows you.
 That’s because you want to maintain a difference between your number of followers and the number of people you’re following.
 You’ll want to make sure the former is always greater than the latter.